kenellorando/cadence/README.md

 ## 👩‍💻 Development

-### Enabling _Development Mode_ and Building the Stack Locally
+### Enabling _Development Mode_
-Cadence provides an optional secret API, DevMode, that allow special administrative control that may be useful for testing.
+Cadence provides an optional API that allow special administrative controls that may be useful for testing.
 See the API Reference for development commands.
-As the name implies, don't enable DevMode on a production server.
+As the name implies, don't enable development mode on a production server.

 1. Edit `cadence/config/cadence.env`.
    1. Set `CSERVER_DEVMODE` from `0` (disabled) to `1` (enabled).

+### Building the Stack Locally
+If you are developing and need to rebuild exactly what you have, you can do so with Docker Compose.

-2. `docker compose down; docker compose up --build`
+1. `docker compose down; docker compose up --build`

 ### API Reference
 See [Cadence's GitHub Wiki for API Documentation](https://github.com/kenellorando/cadence/wiki/API-Reference) for complete details and request/response examples.